What is an Alcohol/Drug Assessment?

 As far as getting an assessment, the majority of people either make an appointment with their county social services or area Alcohol/Drug treatment facility.
-But if you happen to live in rural Minnesota, where the closest county building or treatment facility is over 30 miles away, or if you have issues with transportation, childcare, or time off of work, obtaining a ‘Rule 25’ Assessment through online or Telehealth may be for you.
+But if you happen to live in rural Minnesota, where the closest county building or treatment facility is over 30 miles away, or if you have issues with transportation, childcare, or time off of work, obtaining an assessment through online or Telehealth may be for you.

 What is Telehealth?

 According to Minnesota Statues, an assessment can be obtained through telehealth or telemedicine: a secure, private platform.
 In other words, a safe, protected two-way, real-time, video/audio conference.
 As long as the individual has a private location and access to the internet, the assessment can be completed through a computer, Iphone, or tablet.

 Who would want to do a ‘Rule 25’ or ‘Chemical Use’ assessment through Telehealth?

 If you happen to live in rural Minnesota or, as mentioned above, have transportation, childcare, or work issues or even traveling, a ‘Rule 25’ assessment through telehealth may be the perfect option for you.

 An assessment through telehealth would not be necessary if you are a Minnesota resident living in the metro area or suburb of Minneapolis/St. Paul, St. Cloud, Duluth, or Rochester/Austin area, there are multiple treatment facilities/county professionals that are able to provide the assessment.
 Also if, you are not comfortable with internet technology, an online assessment is probably not your first choice.

 What if the court won’t accept an assessment done through telehealth?